aidanprior/tables/README.md

     These lists may be added to, removed from, or even new lists added to

 If the "Conflicts.csv" file already exists, then the script will use those conflicts to generate a week of tables
-    and save it in a "YYYY-Week-#.csv" file where the year and week are provided by via commandline arguments
+    and save it in a "Week-#.csv" file where the week number is provided by via commandline arguments